web analytics

 The A10 and the A11 blocks are planned for completion by Autumn 2025.
 Credit: GSI

 According to Minister Darragh O’Brien commented, “The airborne data is being used to improve our geological maps and search for critical raw materials.
-By making all the data freely available, we can assist companies, state agencies as well as researchers in better understand the subsurface, in particular studies into radon gas, environmental , agricultural productivity, and the extent of peatlands.”
+By making all the data freely available, we can assist companies, state agencies as well as researchers in better understand the subsurface, in particular studies into radon gas, environmental pollution, agricultural productivity, and the extent of peatlands.”

 The Tellus survey aims to have 100% of Ireland mapped by the end of 2025.